 The person selling the insurance won’t tell you about the exception clauses in the policy

-If you haven’t taken the time to read the small print of the policy you’re considering you may be in for a small shock if anything does in fact go wrong with your vacation.
+If you haven’t taken the time to read the small print of the policy you’re considering you may be in for a small shock if anything does, in fact, go wrong with your vacation.
 There are some standard conditions when it comes to the small print of travel insurance, what will and won’t be covered and in what circumstances said items will not be covered.
-Most of us assume hat once your insurance says it covers your items in the event of theft you are fully covered against all forms of theft.
+Most of us assume that once your insurance says it covers your items in the event of theft you are fully covered against all forms of theft.
 Therein lies the source of most of the complaints made against insurance companies that reject such a claim.

 Imagine if you will that you have treated yourself to a convertible rental car while on your vacation; you’re driving down with roof down enjoying the sunshine beating on your shoulders.
 Then all of a sudden as you pull up to the traffic lights, someone reaches in and grabs your handbag from the passenger seat, before you open your mouth to shout the lights have changed and away screeches away with your handbag hotel room key and possibly your passport.

-Clearly that would be considered theft; however in the past some companies have deemed such behavior as ‘negligent’ and thus refused to satisfy the claim.
+Clearly that would be considered theft; however, in the past, some companies have deemed such behavior as ‘negligent’ and thus refused to satisfy the claim.
 By lowering the roof of your vehicle you increased your risk of falling victim to crime as well as increasing the likelihood of you being the cause of an accident as removing the roof increases your exposure to the elements and their effects-sunstroke, heat exhaustion to name but a few.
-Some insurers may have a clause in their cover that is specific to convertible drivers and their exclusions may prove to be an interesting read, preferably before you make the purchase of the policy.
+Some insurers may have a clause in their coverage that is specific to convertible drivers and their exclusions may prove to be an interesting read, preferably before you make the purchase of the policy.

 Read the policy and then buy it, don’t fall for the pressure to buy now

 By reading the policy document in its entirety you will be aware of any conditions relating to stolen property that may impact on the choices you make regarding the possessions you choose to take with you on your vacation.
-Insurers expect you to value your property enough to take care of them, if the actions leading up to their theft indicate that you didn’t in fact take reasonable care of your property the insurer may not pay out.
+Insurers expect you to value your property enough to take care of them, if the actions leading up to their theft indicate that you didn’t, in fact, take reasonable care of your property the insurer may not pay out.

 Follow these tips